 Primary Teachers Notes - Romuald Hazoumè- Word

-This continuing professional development programme for primary teachers is led by artists and IMMA’s Mediators and takes place on 6 Saturdays over the school year between September and April.
-Workshops explore different strands of the curriculum in relation to exhibitions at IMMA and are led by artists in an area of their expertise.
+This continuing professional development programme for primary teachers is led by artists and IMMA’s Mediators, and takes place on six Saturdays over the school year between September and April.
 The workshops provide an opportunity for teachers to explore contemporary art practice through discussion and creative processes.
 Participation is free, and one or more sessions can be booked.

 Dates for your diary:

-For specific information about this programme or teachers’ workshops, please contact Katy Fitzpatrick, Tel: 01 6129914 or email firstname.lastname@example.org
+For specific information about the primary school programme or teachers’ workshops, please contact Katy Fitzpatrick, Tel: 01 6129914 or email email@example.com

 What’s on at IMMA for Primary School Teachers and Children?